Knack Glossary

 Knack Builder

-The Knack Builder, also called the Builder, is where you design and create your app.
+The Knack Builder is where you design and create your app.
 Here you define what type of data your app uses and how it will present that data to your users.

 Tip: You can learn more about the Knack Dashboard and Builder here